Leukino/Engines-QT/README.md

 Controls:

-- wasd move camera
+- Right-click + wasd to move camera

-- e and q move camera up and down
+- Right-click + e and q move camera up and down

 - Right-click to rotate camera